• School Nomination

 • Specific initiatives taken to empower others and drive positive change in their school or community in the past year

-• Specific community contribution goals during the past year and any challenges or setbacks they have encountered along the way
+• Specific community contribution goals during the past year and challenges or setbacks you encountered, detailing how you overcame these challenges with confidence

-• Key lessons learned from their experiences and how they can be applied to enact wider social impact and create a better tomorrow for all
+• Key lessons learned from your experiences and how they can be applied to enact wider social impact and create a better tomorrow for all

 • Service hours and variety of voluntary work